deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/code-protoemds_final_stack/README.md

 ## Scope

-This runbook assesses only the two requirements of test `4.2.1.6`:
+This runbook assesses the following within the agreed Security and Restricted Access scope for test `4.2.1.6`:

 1. The DSP negotiation channel is protected by TLS.
-2. Connector authentication is performed for the data-sharing negotiation.
+2. The deployed DSP identity and authentication architecture is present and operationally evidenced.

-Authorization to negotiation APIs, status messages, and logs is assessed separately by test `4.2.3.1`.
-Credential lifecycle, claims, usage policies, and UI login are not scored by this runbook.
+This assessment does not execute a contract negotiation.
+Contract definition using claims, usage policies, and service agreements belongs to [test `4.2.1.3`](../../test_4_2_1_3/test.md).
+Authorization to negotiation APIs, status messages, and logs is assessed separately by [test `4.2.3.1`](../../../refusal_or_registration_of_sharing_agreement/test_4_2_3_1/test.md).
+Credential lifecycle and UI login are also not scored by this runbook.

 ## Deployment baseline